Denmark to raise penalty for money laundering, add penalties for failure to report it

-COPENHAGEN Denmark will raise its minimum penalty for money laundering and will extend punishment to anyone who avoids reporting possible money laundering, tax evasion or financing of terrorism, the government said Wednesday.
+COPENHAGEN (Reuters) - Denmark will raise its minimum penalty for money laundering and will extend punishment to anyone who avoids reporting possible money laundering, tax evasion or financing of terrorism, the government said Wednesday.

 Under a proposed law, the minimum penalty will be raised to eight years from the current six years.
 Bankers, lawyers and advisors will also be punished more severely under the new law.